How to Decide Which Equipment Needs Calibration jmccalister September 9, 2025

 2. Determine if a Measurement is Made or Used

 Not every situation calls for the same level of calibration.
 The right approach depends on how critical the equipment is, the tolerances of your process, and the risks of inaccuracy.
-Here are a few considerations to take in mine when determining the level of calibration: Measurement Uncertainty – Every measurement has some amount of doubt, called uncertainty.
-Metrologist work to minimize this with controlled environments, well-defined procedures, and high-precision standards, but eliminating it completely isn’t possible or economical.
-The key is balancing cost with the level of accuracy your process requires.
-For example, it doesn’t make sense to take a shipping scale to a temperature controlled lab for calibration.
-Test Points –These are the values at which equipment is checked against a known standard.
-More test points provide more detail but take more time and money.
-At minimum, three test points are recommended to verify linearity.
-For mechanical equipment like scales, testing in both ascending and descending order is best, since results can vary depending on the load direction.
+Here are a few considerations to keep in mind when determining the level of calibration: Tolerance – Whether it’s the weight of an ingredient or the thickness of paint, no two products are identical.
+Every manufacturing process allows a small, defined amount of variation, called process tolerance.
+Tolerance represents the acceptable range above and below a target value.
+Tighter tolerances can improve quality but also raise costs, slow production, and increase waste.
+When calibrating equipment, it’s important to set a measurement tolerance that both meets your process requirements and strikes the right balance between cost and quality.
+Test Points – These are the values at which equipment is checked against a known standard.
+More test points provide more detail but take more time.
+At least three test points are recommended to verify linearity.
+For mechanical equipment, like scales, testing in both ascending and descending order is ideal, since results can vary depending on the load direction.
 Traceability – This is the chain of trust that makes calibration meaningful worldwide.
 Traceability means your measurement can be linked back, step by step, to an international standard.
 Without it, there’s no way to ensure two measurements taken in different places will agree.
-At the minimum level, all calibrations and verifications, should be linked to a known standard.
+At the minimum level, all calibrations and verifications should be linked to a known standard.

 Need Help Deciding?

 Calibration is full of technical details, but you don’t have to figure it out alone.
-By partnering with System Scale, you get expert guidance and a proven process that keeps your equipment accurate, your operations compliant, and your business running smoothly.
+Partnering with System Scale means working with a team that values your time, approaches every recommendation with an owner’s perspective, and puts your needs first.
+With multiple locally owned offices across the Midwest and Gulf States, we provide expert guidance and a proven ISO/IEC17025 Accredited process that keeps your equipment accurate, your operations compliant, and your business running smoothly.